adon-cloudcannon/landing-page-test/src/collections/ssg-pages/astro.md

         - _bookshop_name: simple/text-block
           content:
             text_markdown: >-
-              With CloudCannon as your Astro CMS, your whole team can collaborate to create incredibly fast static sites with React, Preact, Vue, and Svelte components — and more!
+              Choose CloudCannon as your Astro CMS for leading developer experience and intuitive editing.
+Your whole team can collaborate to create incredibly fast static sites with React, Preact, Vue, and Svelte components — and more!
           styles:
             desktop:
               text_alignment: